 Klopp has a successful managerial record, but popularity is important too.

 Klopp To Win A Trophy?

-Bet Victor offer best odds of 10/3 on Jurgen Klopp to win any trophy in his first season at Liverpool.
+Genting Bet offer best odds of 10/3 on Jurgen Klopp to win any trophy in his first season at Liverpool.
 Reckon this is worth a punt?
-Get £25 free bet when you join Bet Victor and back the Reds!
+Get £10 risk free bet with the new Genting Bet offer and back the Reds!

 A manager like Jose Mourinho would never be a popular choice for our club to long time Liverpool fans, we’ve known him as our rivals (Chelsea) manager for far too long and could never really accept him, even if his management record is of a high standard.
 Nobody can deny that he brings good results to the club he’s managing, but that’s not the problem.
 He knows how to win games, but he’d still be outcast and disliked for his previous club involvement.
 It’s the same with players, too.
 Many clubs won’t sign players from their biggest rivals because fans just won’t want them there, no matter how good they are.
 A rival just will not ever be welcome at the new club by fans and you cannot ignore the wishes of your fans.

 Plus, he’s said and done more than a few silly things over the years that made him look like an idiot.
 Some people just can’t stand him.
 It’s hard to get behind someone and support them if they’re just simply a very annoying person.

 With that said, I’m sure you can understand how important it is that fans will like their manager and that he becomes popular and I believe Jürgen Klopp fulfils that criteria.
 Jürgen has even been to Liverpool before with Dortmund.
 The two teams had played a friendly with us in August of 2014 previously and the Reds fans gave a warm welcome to the German club and manager.